CancerGenome/Bioinformatics_Pipeline/GATK_RNASeq_SNVCalling/README.md

 Call SNV from RNASeq data.
 Originally from GATK best practice

+## Layout of your folder:
+- Pipeline: for all your pipeline
+- FASTQ: for all you raw FASTQ files and all following BAM files;
+- CombineGVCF: temporay folder for CombineGVCF
+- GenotypeGVCF: temporay folder for GenotypeGVCF
+- Final_VCF:  Final_VCF folder

+## Prepare

+Create new folder that are going to use.

+All useful scripts are located in src folder.
+Please include the full path src first OR export $PATH=$PATH:./src

 ## Step 1: Mapping with STAR

 Please go to RNASeq folder for the mapping of STAR: